MKLab-ITI/JGNN/tutorials/Neuralang.md

 				.setValidationLoss(new CategoricalCrossEntropy());
 ```

-In this example, a dataset (Cora) is loaded, and its graph is prepared by adding self-loops (this is known as the renormalization trick) and normalizing symmetrically.
-A Neuralang instance is created, which is a ModelBuilder that can parse scripts as either file Paths or pure text.
+In the above example, a dataset (Cora) is loaded, and its graph is prepared by adding self-loops (the renormalization trick) and performing symmetric normalization.
+A Neuralang instance is ten created; this is a ModelBuilder that can parse scripts as either file Paths or pure text.
 Constants like the adjacency matrix A and feature matrix h are set, along with variables (nodes) and configurations (classes, hidden).
 The model and its output is defined with a Neuralang statement.
 Finally, dimension names and sizes for ? found model declaration are filled by calling autosize.
 In the example we use empty tensors to avoid unecessary computations while determining the dimensions.

-A ModelTraining instance is then configured using parameters from the ModelBuilder, utilizing the configurations found in the classification method.
+A ModelTraining instance is finally configured using parameters from the ModelBuilder, utilizing the configurations found in the classification method.
+Don't forget to broadcast configuration values that you need to access from Java code later.